Jacob Golos: Espionage activity

 Vassiliev's notes revealed that in late 1940, Golos recruited author Ernest Hemingway, assigning him the code name: "Argo"; the author had offered to work covertly for the Soviets.

 From 1940 onward Golos was subject to the Foreign Agent Registration Act.
 While he did not curtail his NKVD activities, he had to assume he was under FBI surveillance.
 Moscow became nervous at the risk of him being arrested and made attempts to convince him to return to Russia.
-Worried that if he returned to the Soviet Union he would be jailed or killed, Golos not only refused to share his sources with other NKVD officers, but he also told them that he had hidden a sealed envelope containing details of Russia's spy operations in America.
+Fully aware of Stalin's purges and terrified that returning to the Soviet Union would mean being sent to the Gulag or shot, Golos not only refused to share his sources with other NKVD officers, but he also told them that he had hidden a sealed envelope containing the details of the USSR's espionage operations in America.

 In 1941, Golos had set up a commercial forwarding enterprise, called the U.S. Shipping and Service Corporation.
 He assigned Elizabeth Bentley, his assistant, courier and lover, as one of its officers.
 The pair occupied a suite in the Commodore Hotel, in New York City, across the street from Amtorg.

-In 1942, Golos transferred a Communist cell of engineers headed by Julius Rosenberg into direct contact with Soviet intelligence operatives in New York.
+In 1942, Golos transferred a Communist cell of engineers recruited by Julius Rosenberg into direct contact with Soviet intelligence operatives in New York.
 The cell provided information on newest developments in electrical and radio engineering to the XY Line of the NKGB foreign intelligence.
-The XY Line began efforts to penetrate the Manhattan Project, code-named ENORMOUS (ENORMOZ).
+The XY Line accordingly began efforts to infiltrate the Manhattan Project, in an operation code-named ENORMOUS (ENORMOZ).

 Sometime in November 1943, Golos met in New York with key figures of one of the so-called "information groups" of the CPUSA, which would come to be known as the Perlo group.
-Its members worked in several government departments and agencies in Washington, D.C. and provided information to the CPUSA leader, Browder, the General Secretary of the Communist Party USA.
+Its members worked in several government departments and agencies in Washington, D.C. and provided classified information to the USSR through Earl Browder, the General Secretary of the Communist Party USA.

 Death and legacy

 Golos suffered a series of heart attacks during the first years of the 1940s.
 On November 27, 1943, a fatal heart attack ended his life while he was sleeping with Elizabeth Bentley.
 Immediately Bentley began a search for a secret file that Golos had kept to protect himself from being recalled to Russia; she destroyed it.
 Following his death, Bentley took over Golos's espionage operations.

 The code name Zvuk (Sound) appears in the Venona decryptions as a Soviet source; this has been identified as Jacob Golos.
 In these decrypts, Golos is identified as an "illegal colleague," generally meaning a Soviet officer or professional agent who operated without the protection of diplomatic or official status with a Soviet embassy or consulate.
 Soviet officers with the latter status were said to be "legal."

-Golos's legacy can be read about in books by Harry Dexter White, Nathan G. Silvermaster, and Elizabeth Bentley.